-SETTLEMENT Chris Eatmon is a proponent of alternative dispute resolution (ADR) methods that allow clients to resolve disputes outside the courtroom in an attempt to avoid the emotional and financial expense of litigation.
-In addition to resolving issues through negotiations between lawyers, parties also have the option for resolution by mediation, collaboration, arbitration, and parent coordination or any combination thereof.
-Sometimes a client’s participation in ADR is mandatory, for example, child custody mediation and family financial mediation during litigation.
-Other times a party may choose a form of ADR voluntarily.
+SETTLEMENT Alternative dispute resolution (ADR) allows clients to resolve disputes outside the courtroom in an attempt to avoid the uncertainty and expense of litigation.
+If negotiations between lawyers and/or the parties to the conflict do not result in a resolution, mediation and arbitration are additional options.
 Eatmon Law Firm can help you determine whether ADR is appropriate for your case and which form of ADR is most appropriate after analyzing your particular situation.

 MEDIATION Mediation is a very common and cost-effective way to resolve disputed issues arising out of a failed marriage.
 As an experienced certified Family Financial Mediator, Chris is well aware of the benefits of settling a family law case privately, without the stress, expense, and unpredictability of litigation.
 Chris regularly guides her own clients through the mediation process and is often asked by other family lawyers to serve as the mediator in their cases.

 Mediation is a settlement option in which the parties to a dispute hire a neutral mediator to assist them in voluntarily resolving their dispute.
-Any disputed issue can be submitted to mediation.
-It is not necessary for a lawsuit to be filed in order to participate in the mediation process.
-Typically, the parties to this process are in separate rooms and are accompanied by their lawyers, who can provide advice and guidance through the settlement process, and draft and review settlement documents.
-The mediator is not permitted to provide legal advice to the participants, but does convey relevant information between the two rooms and helps craft options for settlement.
-The mediation session is confidential and inadmissible as evidence in court.
+It is not necessary for a lawsuit to be filed in order to participate in mediation.
+The parties meet in separate rooms at the mediator’s office or other mutually agreeable location.
+They may or may not be represented by lawyers.
 An attorney cannot represent you and also act as a mediator.
 For this reason, it is important that you advise our office that you would like Ms. Eatmon to act as a neutral family law mediator, rather than as your lawyer, before you set a consultation to discuss your case.